molinab297/VSStoGIT/README.md

 ````
 Note that GitObject.ps1 and HelperFunctions.ps1 need to be in the same directory that VSStoGit.ps1 is called in.

+## How well has this been tested?
+This program has not been extensively tested.
+It has successfully migrated the source code and project history from 10 VSS projects (under 500 MB of files), but that is only one dataset.

 ### Known Issues
 - Git.exe needs to be set as a path environment variable.
 - Sometimes the VSS command line utility refuses to get history/get latest versions for certain files, and when that happens this script simply skips right over that checkin.
+(You can thank Microsoft for that).
 - Email addresses for Git commits are formatted as "<name<name>>@email.com", where name is pulled from the corresponding VSS checkin.
+(Not really an issue, but worth noting).
+- .scc files are left over after migrating the project to Git.